 Position Summary ** Financial Support for Moving Expenses is available for this position **

 Do you have a passion for nursing?
-We have the position for you!
-We are seeking a motivated Registered Nurse with a dedication for delivering compassionate patient care to join our team at University Hospital of Northern BC.
+Do you want to extend your nursing knowledge?
+We have a training opportunity that may interest you!
+We are seeking a motivated Registered Nurse with a dedication for delivering compassionate patient care to join our team in the Emergency department at University Hospital of Northern BC (UHNBC).

 Reporting to the Emergency Manager and as a member of a health care team, the Staff Nurse applies Emergency Nursing knowledge and skills to care for various complex health care issues, from non-urgent to life threatening, for clients who present to the Emergency Department.
 Shift Rotation/Hours of work: